eltociear/azure-dev-docs.pt-br/java/jdk/index.md

 ## <a name="benefits-for-developers"></a>Benefícios para os desenvolvedores

-As versões do Azul Zulu JDK são:
+As versões do JDK do Azul Zulu para Azure – Edição Enterprise são:

 1. Compatíveis com a Microsoft e a Azul Systems